tlikonen/gpg-utilities/README.md

     $ sudo make install

-By default the default installation target is under `/usr/local` directory.
+The default installation target is under `/usr/local` directory.
 You can configure different directory hierarchy with makefile variable `prefix` or separately for executable files with `bindir` and library files with `libdir`.
 Variable `sbcl` defines the SBCL path and variable `gpg` the GnuPG path.
 Variables are stored in `config.mk` file.
 Use the same target location variables in compiling and installing.

     $ make distclean
     $ make sbcl=/usr/local/bin/sbcl bindir=~/bin libdir=~/.local/lib